StephenWattam/PersonalCorpus/notes/DataCollection/PreliminaryProcedures.markdown

 See [the report on preliminary tests](PreliminaryReport) for the outcomes and progress.

+<span style="color: red;">This method has been superseded by: [this document](PreliminaryProcedureAmendments), which includes amendments from the preliminary report.</span>

 Aims
 ----
 The intent of the preliminary study is to assess: